-The Buffle Head Duck is North America's smallest Diving Duck, and when I saw them they seemed substantially smaller than the Mallards (another type of duck) swimming around them.
+The Bufflehead Duck is North America's smallest Diving Duck, and when I saw them they seemed substantially smaller than the Mallards (another type of duck) swimming around them.
+This was actually what I noticed first, but quickly realized the color difference between a Mallard Duck and these still unidentified Duck's I was thrilled to have spotted.
+Mallards are not even North Americas biggest duck, Muscovy's are (yes we have a domesticated version of those)!

 Female Bufflehead Duck

-The name diving ducky is accurate; they seemed to be under water for a minute at a time.
+The name diving duck is accurate; they seemed to be under water for a minute at a time.
 Every few minutes, they dove under the water trying to find aquatic invertebrates to eat, and this made it very hard to photograph them!
-The Mallards were easy.
+The Mallards were easy, as even if they went under water their butt's still bobbed up and down in the water like buoy's.

 Add comment